CamachoDejay/CamachoDejay.github.io/_posts/research/2017-12-06-GradientFit.md

 ---
 # Localization via Gradient Fit

-Below I solve the math presented by Liu et. al. in their article: __Fast and Precise 3D Fluorophore Localization based on Gradient Fitting__ 2015 Scientific reports.
-The reason fir this is that their [implementation](http://www.pitt.edu/~liuy/) was difficult to follow/understand.
+Below I solve the system of equations presented by Liu et. al. in their article: __Fast and Precise 3D Fluorophore Localization based on Gradient Fitting__ 2015 Scientific reports.
+The reason for this is that their [implementation](http://www.pitt.edu/~liuy/) was difficult to follow/understand.
 Further, by doing some cleaning of their code I noticed that extra work on the math could simplify their equations.
 Unfortunately, I could not find the solutions to the systems of equation in the article or supporting information.
 Therefore, I solved the math, which I present below, and came up with my own implementation.
-Direct comparison shows that my solutions are consistent with those presented by the authors in their implementation.
+Direct comparison shows that my solutions are consistent with those presented by the authors in their code.
 Full reference:
 [Ma, H., Xu, J., Jin, J., Gao, Y., Lan, L., & Liu, Y. Scientific Reports, 5(1), 14335.](https://doi.org/10.1038/srep14335)

 ## System of equations
-**TODO: I have put so far only the main equations more details will follow** The main system of equations presented in the paper is as follows:
+**TODO: So far, I place only the main equations/solutions.
+More details will follow**.
+The main system of equations presented in the paper is as follows:

 $$